The Talented Mr. Ripley: Plot

-Ripley assumes Dickie's identity, living off the latter's trust fund and carefully providing communications to Marge to assure her that Dickie has dumped her.
-Ripley forges checks and changes his appearance to better resemble Dickie in order to continue the lavish lifestyle he has enjoyed.
-Freddie Miles encounters Ripley at what he supposes to be Dickie's apartment in Rome; he soon suspects something is wrong.
-When Miles finally confronts him, Ripley kills him with a heavy glass ashtray in the apartment.
-He later disposes of the body on the outskirts of Rome, attempting to make the police believe that robbers have murdered Miles.
+Ripley assumes Dickie's identity, living off the latter's trust fund and forging communications to Marge to assure her that Dickie has dumped her.
+Ripley forges checks and changes his appearance to better resemble Dickie to continue the lavish lifestyle he has enjoyed.
+Freddie encounters Ripley at what he supposes to be Dickie's apartment in Rome and soon suspects something is wrong.
+When Freddie finally confronts him, Ripley kills him with a heavy glass ashtray in the apartment.
+He later disposes of the body on the outskirts of Rome, attempting to make the police believe that Freddie was killed in a robbery.

 Ripley enters a cat-and-mouse game with the Italian police but manages to keep himself safe by restoring his own identity and moving to Venice.
 In succession, Marge, Dickie's father, and an American private detective confront Ripley, who suggests to them that Dickie was depressed and may have committed suicide.
 Marge stays for a while at Ripley's rented house in Venice.
 When she discovers Dickie's rings in Ripley's possession, she seems to be on the verge of realizing the truth.
 Panicked, Ripley contemplates murdering Marge, but she is saved when she says that if Dickie gave his rings to Ripley, then he probably meant to kill himself.

 The story concludes with Ripley traveling to Greece and resigning himself to eventually getting caught.
-However, he discovers that the Greenleaf family has accepted that Dickie is dead and that they have transferred his inheritance to Ripley – in accordance with a will forged by Ripley on Dickie's Hermes typewriter.
+However, he discovers that the Greenleaf family has accepted that Dickie is dead and that they have transferred his inheritance to Ripley – in accordance with a will forged by Ripley on Dickie's typewriter.
 While the book ends with Ripley happily rich, it also suggests that he may forever be dogged by paranoia.
-In one of the final paragraphs, he nervously envisions a group of police officers waiting to arrest him, and Highsmith leaves her protagonist wondering, "...was he going to see policemen waiting for him on every pier that he ever approached?"
-Ripley however quickly dismisses this and proceeds with his trip.
+In one of the final paragraphs, he nervously envisions a group of police officers waiting to arrest him, and Highsmith leaves her protagonist wondering, "... was he going to see policemen waiting for him on every pier that he ever approached?"
+However, Ripley quickly dismisses this and proceeds with his trip.

 Reception

 In 1956, the Mystery Writers of America nominated the novel for the Edgar Allan Poe Award for Best Novel.
 In 1957, the novel won the Grand Prix de Littérature Policière as best international crime novel.

-On 5 November 2019, the BBC News listed The Talented Mr. Ripley on its list of the 100 most inspiring novels.
+On 5 November 2019, the BBC listed The Talented Mr. Ripley on its list of the 100 most inspiring novels.